Parcel post: United States

 The United States, as a signatory, started foreign parcel services in 1887 but did not institute domestic services until 1913.

 The USPS, successor to the U.S. Post Office, officially ended International Parcel Post service in May 2007 after some 120 years of existence.
 International Parcel Post service was replaced by First-class Mail International service for parcels up to four pounds.
-For heavier parcels and/or printed matter, Priority Mail International, Priority Mail International Flat-Rate, Express Mail International, Airmail M-Bags, and Global Express Guaranteed service is available to foreign countries allowing these types of mail delivery.
+For heavier parcels and/or printed matter, Priority Mail International, Priority Mail International Flat-Rate, Express Mail International, and Airmail M-Bags, is available to foreign countries allowing these types of mail delivery.

 USPS Domestic Parcel Post was an affordable method of sending large parcels of up to seventy pounds and a maximum combined length and girth of one hundred and thirty inches via ground transportation across the U.S. Effective January 27, 2013, the USPS renamed its parcel post service from 'Parcel Post' to 'Standard Post'.
 Effective January 17, 2016, the USPS renamed the service again, from "Standard Post" to "USPS Retail Ground", a name intended to resemble those of competing services UPS Ground and FedEx Ground.
+On July 9, 2023, USPS yet again renamed the service to USPS Ground Advantage.

-Commercial Parcel Post service is now under the "Parcel Select" name.
+Commercial last-mile Parcel Post delivery service continues to exist under the "Parcel Select" name.

 Private couriers

 Private couriers have existed since goods first needed to be transported from place to place.
 Before the development of state-run parcel posts, many stagecoach and railway companies had a thriving parcel service and private companies continue to run their own delivery networks today through firms like FedEx Express or DHL Express, even owning their own aircraft for long distance deliveries.
 Numerous smaller firms provide domestic and international courier services.
-Nowadays parcels often bear a barcode so they can be tracked at all the stages up to their reception by the final recipient.